ExcellentiaFuturale/Netify-Agent/README.md

 ## Download Source

-Full source archives are [available](https://download.netify.ai/source/) from the Netify website.
+Full [source archives](https://download.netify.ai/source/) are available from the Netify website.

 Optionally, the source can be cloned with [git](https://gitlab.com/netify.ai/public/netify-agent.git).
-When cloning the source tree, ensure you use `--recursive` to include all sub-modules.
+When cloning the source tree, include the `--recursive` option to clone the required sub-modules.

 ### Build Requirements
 Netify requires the following third-party packages: